-- Hierarchical textual presentation in the form of an argument tree.
-It's a convenient form for quick argument development and modification. - Graphical argument representation PREMIS implements Goal Structuring Notation (GSN) argument diagrams.
+- Graphical argument representation diagrams such as defined in Goal Structuring Notation (GSN) Community Standard. - Hierarchical textual presentation in the form of an argument tree.
+It's a convenient form for quick argument development and modification.

 The argument tree view uses indentation to represent the level of the argument hierarchy.
 This representation is intuitive and makes actions such as adding or moving elements quick and easy, as you do not have to rearrange the layout of the diagram.